 Dr Andy Burn

 He is also a historian specialising in early modern (16th to 18th century) economic and social history, and particularly in the history of work.
-He was formerly postdoctoral researcher on the 'Social relations and everyday life in England, 1500-1640' project and project officer for Palace Green Library’s summer 2015 exhibition, 'Magna Carta and the Changing Face of Revolt.
+He was previously postdoctoral researcher on the 'Social relations and everyday life in England, 1500-1640' project and project officer for Palace Green Library’s summer 2015 exhibition, 'Magna Carta and the Changing Face of Revolt.

 - College Mentor, Hatfield College